Graduate College Policies on Program-Specific Admissions Procedures

 - Graduate Applications should be evaluated holistically and not rely on a single factor like GPA, GRE scores etc.

 - Each application should be reviewed by more than one person.

 - If the student is being considered for funding, the committee should evaluate whether the student’s qualifications are sufficient to receive that funding.
 For example, Graduate Teaching Assistant positions require a higher level of English Language Competency than the minimums required for admissions.

 - While certain records may be downloaded as spreadsheet files, special care must be taken to protect the privacy of applicants.
-The circulation of such files should be tightly controlled and under no circumstances should an application ever be printed and circulated in hard copy.
-Faculty who have taken the FERPA exam have access to the protected electronic copies on GradApp and can enter their confidential electronic evaluations ther
+The circulation of such files should be tightly controlled and under no circumstances should an application ever be downloaded, printed or circulated outside of the GradApp System.
+Faculty who have taken the FERPA exam have access to the protected electronic copies on GradApp and can enter their confidential electronic evaluations there.

 - To protect the integrity of the decision-making process, the Graduate College strongly recommends that admissions committees make use of the evaluation tools available in GradApp.